teaware/gatsby-starter-point/README.md

 # gatsby-starter-point

-A humble starter for personal blog. :shipit:
+A humble Gatsby starter for personal blog. :shipit:

+With fancy page transitions ✨💫

 ## Basic Guide